 Problem 1: Markov Chains We can apply Markov Chains in a variety of circumstances that involve dynamics.
 We will think of a simple "lake model" of employment dynamics.
 There are three states: employed, unemployed, and non-participant (out of the labor force).
 Denote these as E for employed, U for unemployed, and N for non-participant.
-The transition probabilities are as follows: $E \to E$ : 0.9; $E \to U$ : 0.1; $E \to N$ : 0.0; $E \to U$ : 0.5; $E \to U$ : 0.0; $E \to U$ : 0.0; $E \to U$ : 0.1; $E \to U$ : 0.1; $E \to U$ : 0.2; $E \to U$ : 0.5; $E \to U$ : 0.1; $E \to U$ : 0.1; $E \to U$ : 0.2; $E \to U$ : 0.5; $E \to U$ : 0.2; $E \to U$ : 0.1; $E \to U$ : 0.2; $E \to U$ : 0.2; $E \to U$ : 0.3; $E \to U$ : 0.4; $E \to U$ : 0.5; $E \to U$ : 0.5; E
+The transition probabilities are as follows: $E \to E$ : 0.9; $E \to U$ : 0.1; $E \to N$ : 0.0; $U \to E$ : 0.5; $U \to U$ : 0.5; $U \to N$ : 0.0; $N \to E$ : 0.0; $N \to V$ : 1.0

 - a) Write down the transition equation in the following way: $x'{t+1} = x't A$ .
 Define each state in x clearly and denote the transition matrix, A, correctly. - b) Is there a unique stationary distribution?
-Why or why not? - c) Use a computer programming language to find the ergodic distribution for the following initial condition: $x'0 = [0.55 \ 0.05 \ 0.4]$ .
+Why or why not? - c) Use a computer programming language to find the ergodic distribution for the following initial condition: $x'0 = [0.55\ 0.05\ 0.4]$ .
 Given an initial condition, is this distribution stationary? - d) Sectoral Decline: Suppose now that we are modeling an individual sector in the economy.
 Over time, this sector's reliance on labor is declining.
 Unfortunately for workers in this sector, they have a great deal of sector-specific human capital and do not have enough general human capital to find jobs in other sectors.
-The transition probabilities for E and E remain unchanged, but now the transition probabilities for E are given by E and E are E and E are E and E are E and E are unique stationary distribution?
-Use the same initial condition and find the resulting distribution for large E. - e) Suppose now that the government institutes a worker retraining program.
+The transition probabilities for E and N remain unchanged, but now the transition probabilities for U are given by $U \rightarrow E$ : 0.5; $U \rightarrow U$ : 0.45; $U \rightarrow N$ : 0.05.
+Write down the transition equation.
+Does this have a unique stationary distribution?
+Use the same initial condition and find the resulting distribution for large t. - e) Suppose now that the government institutes a worker retraining program.
 Keeping the probabilities for transitions out of unemployment fixed at their values from part d, this new policy makes the transition probabilities from $N: N \to E: 0.1; N \to U: 0.0; N \to N: 0.9$ .
 Use the initial distribution from part (c) and find the distribution for large t. - f) Draw two random series uniformly distributed.
 To do this, draw 3 numbers from a uniform distributed between 0 and 1.
 The first number is the (un-normalized) measure of workers starting employed; the second unemployed; the third, non-participant.
 Normalize by the sum of these three numbers.
 Simulate the Markov Chain for this series over 1000 periods and plot this series.
 Repeat this a second time and plot this series again.
 Discuss the differences between your results.